Ryan-16/Conway-s-Game-Of-Life/README.md

 In any valid file, there will be at most 512 columns; the number of rows is not limited.

-e.g. a please see valid file `test.txt`
+e.g. please see valid file `test.txt`